c2d-usp/Efficient-LLMs-with-AMP/README.md

 # AMP: Attention Heads and MLP Pruning

 This repository contains code for pruning large language models (LLMs) using the **A**ttention Heads and **M**LP **P**runing (AMP) method.
 The implementation currently supports LLaMA models, with a structure that allows for easy extension to other architectures in the future.
+Models are available at: [Hugging Face collection](https://huggingface.co/collections/c2d-usp/efficient-large-language-models-67a36f099af36b0c122877b0).

 ## Overview